Plants that store water

 Neoregalia

-This plant stores water in the stem; has edible leaves, that can be chewed, quenching thirst.
+This plant accumulates water in the stalk; has edible leaves, which can be chewed, extinguishing thirst.

-Some cacti, such as prickly pear, they have fleshy ones, similar to leaves, stems, that can be chewed, sucking the water out of them.
+Some cacti, such as Okruntia, They have fleshy, Similar to leaves, stalks, which can be chewed, sucking water from them.

 Cactus (Ferocactus, Echinocactus)

-Meeting such a barrel-shaped cactus, we need not be afraid, that the milky juice of this plant will harm us (see page opposite).
-Various species of these cacti reach heights up to 1 metra.
+Meeting such a barrel -shaped cactus, We don't have to worry, that the milk juice of this plant will hurt us (see page next).
+Various species of these cacti reach the height to 1 metra.

-Many palms make a sweet syrup, which can be obtained from flowering shoots.
-Plants that grow in the desert store water in their roots or underground shoots.
-However, it is difficult to find and dig up such plants.
+Many palm trees produce sweet syrup, which can be obtained from blooming shoots.
+Plants in the desert store water in the roots or underground shoots.
+However, it is difficult to find and dig such plants.
 Certain species of Australian and African frogs store water in their bodies.